List of The New York Times controversies: "Screams Without Words"

-The accuracy of the Times coverage of reported atrocities during the October 7 attacks in a December 2023 investigative piece entitled “Screams Without Words” has been the subject of criticism by The Intercept for inaccuracies and poor fact checking.
-On 29 April 2024, more than 50 tenured journalism US university professors and scholars called for a thorough external review into the reporting, editorial procedures and overall publication process behind “Screams Without Words”.
+The accuracy of the Times coverage of reported atrocities during the October 7 attacks in a December 2023 investigative piece entitled "Screams Without Words" has been the subject of criticism by The Intercept for inaccuracies and poor fact checking.
+On 29 April 2024, more than 50 tenured journalism US university professors and scholars called for a thorough external review into the reporting, editorial procedures and overall publication process behind "Screams Without Words".

 Protest and boycott

-The New York Times Building has been a site of protest action during the Gaza war and genocide, including a November 2023 sit-in demanding that The Times’ editorial board publicly call for a ceasefire and accusing the media company of "complicity in laundering genocide," a February 29, 2024 protest and press conference following the release of The Intercept's critical investigation into the NYT "Screams Without Words" exposé, and an action on July 30, 2025, in which protesters spray-painted "NYT Lies, Gaza dies" on the building's glass facade.
-In addition, protesters blocked The New York Times distribution center March 14, 2024 and executive editor Joseph Kahn's residence was splattered with red paint on August 25, 2025.
+The New York Times Building has been a site of protest action during the Gaza war and genocide, including a November 2023 sit-in demanding that The Times' editorial board publicly call for a ceasefire and accusing the media company of "complicity in laundering genocide," a February 29, 2024 protest and press conference following the release of The Intercept's critical investigation into the NYT "Screams Without Words" exposé, and an action on July 30, 2025, in which protesters spray-painted "NYT Lies, Gaza dies" on the building's glass facade.
+On 11 December 2023, a global strike was called in order to apply pressure for a ceasefire in the Gaza Strip, with activists encouraging participants to refrain from going to work, school, or making any purchases.
+Supporters of the strike blocked the entrance of The New York Times Building.
+Protesters blocked The New York Times distribution center March 14, 2024 and executive editor Joseph Kahn's residence was splattered with red paint on August 25, 2025.

+Photographer Nan Goldin cancelled a project with the Times due to its "complicity with Israel."
 The collective Writers Against the War on Gaza, which publishes the mock publication The New York War Crimes, has been associated with protests against The New York Times.

-On October 27, 2025, 300 writers—including scholars, journalists, and public intellectuals—pledged to boycott The New York Times and withhold contributions to the paper in protest of what they describe as its complicity in the Gaza genocide, demanding 1) a review of anti-Palestinian bias in the newsroom, 2) a retraction of "Screams Without Words", and 3) a call from the Editorial Board for a US arms embargo on Israel.
+On October 27, 2025, 300 writers—including scholars, journalists, and public intellectuals—pledged to boycott The New York Times opinion page and withhold contributions to the paper in protest of what they describe as its complicity in the Gaza genocide, demanding 1) a review of anti-Palestinian bias in the newsroom, 2) a retraction of "Screams Without Words", and 3) a call from the Editorial Board for a US arms embargo on Israel.
 Among the initial signatories, about 150 had previously contributed to the Times.

 In May 2025, The New York Times printed the suggestion from the advocacy group StopAntisemitism that Ms. Rachel was being funded by Hamas.
-Ms. Rachel wrote to The New York Times that "This accusation is not only absurd, it’s patently false," and "caring about children in Gaza is a direct continuation of the work I’ve been doing most of my life.
-We don’t care about only some of our students because of where those students were born, we care about every one of them."
+Ms. Rachel wrote to The New York Times that "This accusation is not only absurd, it's patently false”.
 She announced that she was "unsubscribing from The New York Times because of its biased and dehumanizing coverage of Palestinians and Palestine, and its failure to uphold journalistic integrity."